tshilzinger/git-practice/README.txt

 - git branch -v: shows latest commit of all existing branches
 - git merge: merge changes from different branches

+## merging

+merging means to bring the changes from one branch into another

 ## commit messages

 default editor is vim (this can be changed)